dorndorn54/tp/README.md

 ### I/O redirection tests

-* To run _I/O redirection_ tests (aka _Text UI tests_), navigate to the `text-ui-test` and run the `runtest(.bat/.sh)` script.
+* To run _I/O redirection_ tests (aka _Text UI tests_), navigate to the `text-ui-test` folder and run the `runtest(.bat/.sh)` script.

 ### JUnit tests

+* This project includes a comprehensive suite of JUnit tests.
+To run them, you can use Intellij's built-in test runner or execute `./gradlew test` in your terminal.
 * If you are new to JUnit, refer to the [JUnit Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/junit.html).

 ## Checkstyle

-* A sample CheckStyle rule configuration is provided in this project.
+* A sample CheckStyle rule configuration is provided in this project to ensure code quality and consistency.
 * If you are new to Checkstyle, refer to the [Checkstyle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/checkstyle.html).

 ## CI using GitHub Actions

-The project uses [GitHub actions](https://github.com/features/actions) for CI.
-When you push a commit to this repo or PR against it, GitHub actions will run automatically to build and verify the code as updated by the commit/PR.
+The project uses [GitHub Actions](https://github.com/features/actions) for Continuous Integration (CI).
+When you push a commit to this repo or open a Pull Request against it, GitHub Actions will run automatically to build the project, run all tests, and verify Checkstyle compliance.

 ## Documentation

-`/docs` folder contains a skeleton version of the project documentation.
+The `/docs` folder contains the project documentation, including the **User Guide** and **Developer Guide**.

-Steps for publishing documentation to the public:
+Steps for publishing documentation to the public via GitHub Pages:
-1. If you are using this project template for an individual project, go your fork on GitHub.<br>
-   If you are using this project template for a team project, go to the team fork on GitHub.
+1. Go to your fork (or the team fork) on GitHub.
-1. Click on the `settings` tab.
+2. Click on the `Settings` tab.
-1. Scroll down to the `GitHub Pages` section.
+3. Scroll down to the `Pages` section on the left sidebar.
-1. Set the `source` as `master branch /docs folder`.
+4. Under `Build and deployment`, set the `Source` to `Deploy from a branch`.
+5. Select the `master` (or `main`) branch and the `/docs` folder, then click `Save`.
-1. Optionally, use the `choose a theme` button to choose a theme for your documentation.
+6. Optionally, use the `Choose a theme` button to apply a visual theme to your documentation.